ReedHunsaker/Multivariable-Calculus-Projects/README.md

 The program will return a plot of the point in the coorisponding coordinate system.

 There are also several uncomplete functions to graph and take the double integral of some polar and cartesian curves.

+SDL 4 - Vetor fields and eigenvalues calculator

+The function graphs a vector field by taking in the dervative with respect to x and y

+Also solves for eigenvalues given dxx, dxy, dyx, and dyy

+All functions are complete